wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 If you just want to terminate QEMU immediately, a shortcut is provided as "Ctrl+A" and then pressing "x".

-Please note that QEMU monitor seems to run asynchronously with the emulated system, at least from my experience.
+Please note that QEMU monitor seems to run asynchronously with the emulated system, at least it is the case from my experience.
 The emulated system will keep running and printing on the terminal even with the monitor being active.

 ### Saving System Snapshots